lkilcher/dolfyn/docs/apidoc/dolfyn.rotate.rst

 	3. **'earth'**: *East North UP* (*ENU*) FoR.
 Based on either magnetic or true North, depending on whether or not DOLfYN has a magnetic declination associated with the dataset.
 Instruments do not internally record magnetic declination, unless it has been supplied via external software like TRDI's VMDAS.
 	4. **'principal'**: Rotates velocity data into a *streamwise*, *cross-stream*, and *vertical* FoR based on the principal flow direction.
 One must calculate principal heading first.

-Primary functions of note for users, others are documented for reference:

 .. autosummary::
 	:nosignatures: